Eliot-RUIZ/automation/README.md

 ------------------------------------------------------------------
 ```

-Now let's run another one with the *apa* argument activated:
+Here is the results obtained when activating the *apa* argument for a different dataframe:
 ```r
 auto_stats(`QUALITATIVE: One paired X - Y with more than 2 levels & X1 with 2 levels`,
             y = "Y", x1 = "X1", id = "ID", paired = "first", apa = TRUE)